Rotavirus

 Your school or daycare will probably let you know how long to keep your child home.
 Usually, the requirement is that children have no symptoms for at least 24 hours before returning to these settings.

-If your child has rotavirus, ask your provider about:
+If your child has rotavirus, ask their provider about:

 • Which over-the-counter medications do you recommend to reduce fever?
 Are there any I shouldn’t use?